jmreidy/grunt-browserify/README.md

 grunt.loadNpmTasks('grunt-browserify');
 ```

+## 3.0 Release
+An important note for those running the latest release of grunt-browserify:
+the newest version (>3.0) incorporates breaking changes from Browserify
+which REMOVED BUNDLE OPTIONS.
+All options to browserify must now be passed
+in the `browserifyOptions` hash.

 ## In the Wild
 Most simply, Browserify is a tool for taking your CommonJS-style Javascript
 code and packaging it for use in the browser.
 Grunt-Browserify provides the